By Jay Palter | July 6, 2022

-As mentioned earlier, content surveillance systems can detect multiple items in hardened carrying cases.
+As mentioned earlier, asset surveillance systems can detect multiple items in hardened carrying cases.
 Some organizations want—or need—to ensure that individual components are returned, like medication, controlled substances, or government-regulated materials.

 Some law enforcement agencies and medical centers need a way to temporarily secure the assets of individuals coming into their facilities, like patients or suspects.
 The officer or technician escorting that individual can register a locker in that individual's name, deposit their assets, and give them a unique code only they can use to unlock the locker.
 The locker becomes free for the next us when that individual claims their assets.

 If you’re managing regulated equipment, medications, or other assets, you probably need to account for them in compliance reports.
 These reports are easily and automatically compiled by smart locker management apps in real-time as asset transactions occur.

 Or, as we discussed in a previous smart lockers article, alternate forms of asset surveillance, like scales for weight checks, can measure and verify assets upon return.
 That automates an important compliance task for law enforcement agencies who must verify whether OC (pepper) spray cans have been used by checking their weight.